Friday, December 13, 2013

 American Refugee

-Sometimes I feel like a refugee in America.
+Sometimes, I feel like a refugee in America.

 The legal system also conspires against men of color in this country.
 Black males are constantly profiled by overzealous law enforcement officers and everyday citizens like neighborhood watchman George Zimmerman, who was found not guilty of the shooting death of an unarmed black teenage boy whom he hounded.
 As a result, at least half of all African American males between the ages of twelve and thirty-four have spent time behind bars, away from their precious families.

 Finally, my voting rights have been trampled upon over the years.
-For example, the U.S. Supreme Court recently gutted the 1965 Voting Rights Act, while Republicans, like Democrats a generation ago, have instituted measures to dilute the voting strength of minorities, like voter I.D. laws and extreme Gerrymandering.
+For example, the U.S. Supreme Court recently gutted the 1965 Voting Rights Act, while Republicans, like Democrats a generation ago, have instituted measures to dilute the voting strength of blacks, like voter I.D. laws and extreme Gerrymandering.

 The legal system also conspires against men of color in this country.
 Black males are constantly profiled by overzealous law enforcement officers and everyday citizens like neighborhood watchman George Zimmerman, who was found not guilty of the shooting death of an unarmed black teenage boy whom he hounded.
 As a result, at least half of all African American males between the ages of twelve and thirty-four have spent time behind bars, away from their precious families.

 Finally, my voting rights have been trampled upon over the years.
-For example, the U.S. Supreme Court recently gutted the 1965 Voting Rights Act, while Republicans, like Democrats a generation ago, have instituted measures to dilute the voting strength of minorities, like voter I.D. laws and extreme Gerrymandering.
+For example, the U.S. Supreme Court recently gutted the 1965 Voting Rights Act, while Republicans, like Democrats a generation ago, have instituted measures to dilute the voting strength of blacks, like voter I.D. laws and extreme Gerrymandering.

 The Lost Republicans August 2013

-The Republican Party has done an about-face in recent years.
-The party was formed in 1854 as an antislavery alternative to the Whig and Democratic Parties and nominated Abraham Lincoln in 1860 as its first presidential candidate.
-After his assassination in 1865, members pushed for far-reaching change in the South during Reconstruction to aid the newly freed slave.
-Nearly a hundred years later, in the 1950s and 1960s, the G.O.P. backed Civil Rights, a balanced federal budget, and created the Interstate Highway System to better ship goods and military hardware across state lines.
-But in the Twenty-First Century, The Grand Old Party has backtracked or changed course on critical issues.
+But in the Twenty-First Century, the Grand Old Party has backtracked or changed course on critical issues.
 Conservatives supported deficit spending during the Bush Administration by backing two costly wars abroad.
 They even went along with voter ID laws at the height of the 2012 election despite repeated warnings that doing so could dilute minority voting strength in swing states like North Carolina, Florida, and Ohio.
 Finally, modern Republicans have vehemently opposed President Obama, seemingly out of spite, which has undoubtedly slowed the economic recovery.
-If the Republican Party doesn't mend its broken ways and take a lesson from the past, it could lose again in 2016.
+If the Republican Party doesn't mend its broken ways and learn from the past, it could lose again in 2016.

 Sunday, October 13, 2013